1. Top 10 Extracurricular Activities Examples for a CV

 • Supported waitstaff in a fast-paced environment, reducing wait times by 25%.

-• Handled cash and credit card transactions accurately, minimizing errors by 30%.
+• Handled cash and credit card transactions accurately, minimising errors by 30%.

 • Communicated effectively with kitchen staff, resulting in a 20% decrease in food order errors.